fccoelho/Transformers-LLM/README.md

 ### Module 5: Project Work and Conclusion

 1. Final project: students will work on a real-world NLP task using the techniques and tools learned in the course
-1. Course conclusion and future directions in NLP and Transformer research
+1. Course conclusion with final project presentations and future directions in NLP and Transformer research

 ### References: